MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 Every block of this app is independently packaged and easily reusable for other similar use cases.

-We're aware that many improvements could be added to this project and this is one of the reason we're relasing it.
+We're aware that many improvements could be added to this project and this is one of the reason we're releasing it.
 So if you think of any feature that could be added don't hesitate to fork the repo and create a pull request.
-If you're also facing an issue running the app do not hesitate to <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/issues">report</a> it.
-We'll try to fix the problem it as soon as possible.
+If you're also facing an issue running the app do not hesitate to [report it](https://github.com/MarwanDebbiche/post-tuto-deployment/issues).
+We'll try to fix the problem as soon as possible.

 That's all folks! 🎉